ddev/ddev/docs/content/users/providers/upsun.md

 # Upsun Integration

-DDEV provides integration with the [Upsun Website Management by Platform](https://upsun.com/), which allows Upsun users to quickly download and provision a project from Upsun in a local DDEV-managed environment.
+DDEV provides integration with the [Upsun by Platform](https://upsun.com/) hosting system, allowing Upsun users to easily download database and files from Upsun to a local DDEV-managed environment.

 DDEV’s Upsun integration pulls databases and files from an existing Upsun site/environment into your local system so you can develop locally.